DavidMaliglowka/DavidMaliglowka.github.io/37signals.md

 To be frank, I always thought Monarch Gaming would be my last job.

-My plan had been to return to my entrepreneurial roots within the next two years, but then I was clearing out my inbox.
+I had planned to return to my entrepreneurial roots within the next two years, but then I was clearing out my inbox...and here we are.

-This position is the only position I will apply to.
-It is the only one I would consider.
+This is the only role I will apply to, as 37signals is the only company I would consider.

 When I was in college, I read *Rework*, and it immediately flipped a switch in me.
 Since then, I’ve advocated at every company I’ve worked at to implement the framework Jason and David laid out: from remote best practices to asynchronous work to team size.